 ‘To me an interpretation should show how the music created itself in the composers’ imagination,’ says the Moldovan violinist, ‘with astonishment, colours, joy and sadness, pleasure and anxiety and of course with many surprises.’
 And there are certainly shocks aplenty when she plays.
 Patricia Kopatchinskaja has multi-tracked herself for a Beethoven concerto cadenza, learned the art of singing and playing at the same time and brings the same spirit of insatiable curiosity to 11th-century polyphony as to Ligeti, to freshly-minted compositions as to a Tchaikovsky concerto warhorse.

 - The 20 Greatest Violinists...how the musicians voted

 Who knew that vibrato could cause such a stir?
 Ever since the British conductor started evangelising about music without wobble, he’s faced cries of outrage.
 Why dispense with the playing technique that makes music expressive, the counter-argument goes.
 But since the 1960s Norrington has held fast to his quest to bring ‘authentic’, or historically informed, performances to modern audiences.
 Period instruments, zippy tempos and, of course, no vibrato before Mahler – those are the hallmarks of a Norrington performance.

 Patricia Petibon, soprano

-Her latest album was called La belle excentrique after Satie, but the title could apply more generally to this French coloratura soprano.
+One of the soprano's album was called La belle excentrique after Satie, but the title could apply more generally to this French coloratura soprano.
 Is her singing mannered and exaggerated, or packed with personality?
-Whichever opinion you tend towards, there’s plenty of Petibon to explore on record, from Handel to Hahn, Gluck to Gounod.
+Whichever opinion you tend towards, there's plenty of Petibon to explore on record, from Handel to Hahn, Gluck to Gounod.